wtsi-hgi/fs-reporting/README.md

 ## tl;dr

-Sanger-specific mappings can be produced using `create-mappings.sh`, which takes an optional `--force` parameter to overwrite the mappings that already exist.
-Note that this script relies on special fields set in LDAP records, which may not be available or up-to-date, so its output might need manual curation.

 **WARNING** The below script does not currently work at scale.
 For now, you are best advised to run the aforementioned pipeline steps manually.
 To assist this, a Sanger-internal repository is available with the